Implications for the Hubble tension from the ages of the oldest astrophysical objects: Discussion

-It was recently pointed out that, if a high $t_{U0}$ were measured reliably and to high precision, a combination of global pre- and post-recombination new physics, or local new physics, may be required to reconcile all measurements~\cite{Bernal:2021yli}.
+It was recently pointed out that, if a high $t_{U0}$ were measured reliably and to high precision, a combination of global pre- and post-recombination new physics, or local new physics, would be needed to reconcile all measurements and solve the Hubble tension~\cite{DiValentino:2020srs,Bernal:2021yli}.
 Our results, focusing on $t_U(z)$ rather than $t_{U0}$ alone, may be the first hint of this situation.
 Related $t_{U0}$-based hints were also recently reported~\cite{Krishnan:2021dyb}.

 While BAO and high-$z$ SNe Ia measurements set tight constraints on late-time deviations from $\Lambda$CDM, there is within the error bars still some wiggle room to accommodate late-time new physics to improve the agreement between OAO ages and local $H_0$ measurements.
 Combining \textit{Planck} 2018 and BAO measurements constrains the dark energy equation of state to $w=-1.04^{+0.06}_{-0.05}$~\cite{Aghanim:2018eyx}, while \textit{Planck}+\textit{Pantheon} SNe Ia gives $w=-1.03 \pm 0.04$~\cite{Scolnic:2017caz}, with looser limits obtained relaxing assumptions on curvature~\cite{DiValentino:2020hov}.
-Within these limits there is still wiggle room in the $w<-1$ direction for new late-time physics operating together with new early-time physics to improve the agreement between OAO and local measurements of $H_0$, and reduce the HT.
+Within these limits there is most certainly still wiggle room in the $w<-1$ direction for new late-time physics operating together with new early-time physics to improve the agreement between OAO and local measurements of $H_0$, and reduce the Hubble tension.

-Our results hinge upon the OAO ages trustworthiness.
+Our results hinge upon the trustworthiness of the OAO ages.
 It is of course no easy task to estimate galaxies and QSOs ages at high-$z$, and these are subject to several systematic uncertainties~\cite{Valcin:2021jcg}.
 Despite our conservative approach, we cannot exclude that the discrepancy between OAO ages and local $H_0$ measurements could be due to the former being overestimated (or the latter underestimated).
 The potential detection, with upcoming facilities~\cite{Pacucci_2019dec,Inayoshi_2020}, of farther galaxies and QSOs would significantly improve our ability to estimate their ages.
-Detecting a QSO at $z\gtrsim 10$ would dramatically shrink the available growth parameters phase space, leading to a more accurate age estimate. \\
+Detecting a QSO at $z\gtrsim 10$ would dramatically shrink the available growth parameters phase space, leading to a more accurate age estimate (see Ref.~\cite{Pacucci:2021ubg}).